Aerify-Digital/aer-docs-site/docs/pages/aertiny-hp/aertiny-hp.md

 ## Basic UI Controls

-The **AerTiny GUI** consists of a main screen with temperature display and statuses, and a seies of **Menus** which may be navigated using the controls on the front of the device.
+The **AerTiny GUI** consists of a main screen with temperature display and statuses, and a series of **Menus** which may be navigated using the controls on the front of the device.

 The **AerTiny** uses a **Rotary Knob** with **Button** on the left side, and two additional Buttons on the right for control and interaction with the device.